Bucky24/php-components/README.md

 `php ./vendor/bucky24/php-components/src/PhpComponents/compiler.php --dir <directory of the code> --buildDir <the build dir to output the .php file to>`

+If you leave out the buildDir, then it will be created as a sibling of the code directory.

 You can also compile files directly:

 `php ./vendor/bucky24/php-components/src/PhpComponents/compiler.php --file <name of phpx file> --buildDir <the build dir to output the .php file to>`

+#### Hot Reloading

+PHP does not have a great file watcher, so there is a Node.js script for that purpose, located in `src/PhpComponents/utils/watcher.js`.
+It takes a single argument, that being a directory to watch.

 ### Other Special Files

-If an `index.html` is found in the build directory, the compiler will use that as a template for the resulting `index.php`.
+If an `index.html` is found in the src directory, the compiler will use that as a template for the resulting `index.php`.
+Use `{{code}}` to indicate where the compiled results from `index.phpx` should go.

 Any `.css` or `.js` files found in the directory will be copied to the build directory.